-As Palmer explains, the Companies Act places a very great variety of forms of companies at the disposal of businessmen.
-The requirements of business vary greatly: some people wish to limit their liability; others, while trading as a corporation, wish to be liable without limitation for the obligations which they have undertaken or the money entrusted to them; some businesses are large, others are small; in some instances the capital required for the business is provided by the promoters; in others it is contemplated inviting the public to contribute to the capital of the company; and in others again no initial capital is required; in some cases the owners of the business wish to manage it themselves; in others ownership and management are in different hands and the management is practically self-perpetuating.
+The Companies Act places a very great variety of forms of companies at the disposal of businessmen.
+The requirements of business vary greatly: some people wish to limit their liability; others, while trading as a corporation, wish to be liable without limitation for the obligations which they have undertaken or the money entrusted to them; some businesses are large, others are small; in some instances the capital required for the business is provided by the promoters; in others it is contemplated inviting the public to contribute to the capital of the company; and in others again no initial capital is required; in some cases the owners of the business wish to manage it themselves; in others ownership and management are in different hands and the management is practically self-perpetuating (Palmer’s Company Law).

 The aim of the Companies Act is to make available the form of corporate organization to company promoters pursuing these different purposes.